BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 XCOM is an excellent choice for the file transmissions, and remote submission of the SonarQube process.
 See the [XCOM folder on this GitHub](https://github.com/BroadcomMFD/broadcom-product-scripts/tree/main/XCOM).

-Within the C1UEXTR7 item, designate that XCOM is your choice, by setting the TransmitMethod value:
+Within the @SITE.rex item, designate that XCOM is your choice, by setting the SonarTransmitMethod value:

-    TransmitMethod = 'XCOM'
+    SonarTransmitMethod = 'XCOM'

 Find the XCOM#INC item in the current folder.